 Hypoxic-ischemic encephalopathy (HIE) is a form of brain damage caused by a lack of oxygen and/or blood flow to the brain.
-This often puts people with HIE at increased risk for cerebral palsy and other disorders and/or pathologies of the central nervous system, including neurological and mental health concerns.
+Babies with HIE are at an increased risk for cerebral palsy and other disorders and/or pathologies of the central nervous system, including neurological and mental health concerns.
 The boundary lines between neurological health and mental health are often somewhat hazy, as health concerns relating to the brain can manifest in ways both clinical (as seen, for example, in diagnostic imaging) and psychological (such as with behavioral or mood disorders).

 Parents of children with HIE may develop a treatment plan together with their primary care physician in order to address any mental or neurological health concerns.
-This may require referral to a specialist medical professional such as a neurologist, psychiatrist or psychologist.
-Depending on the results of the medical professional’s evaluation, parents can sometimes provide medication, schedule therapy sessions, or find local support resources for mental health concerns such as depression.
+This may require a referral to a specialist medical professional such as a neurologist, psychiatrist, or psychologist.
+Depending on the results of the medical professional’s evaluations, parents can sometimes provide medication, schedule therapy sessions, or find local support resources for mental health concerns such as depression.
 State Departments of Behavioral Health and Developmental Disabilities are sometimes able to provide parents with direction regarding what kind of services to seek out for their child, as well as information to ask therapists about during sessions.